 As I stated yesterday, there was a reason for my madness when it came to making red velvet cupcakes.
-I wanted to revisit a recipe that my neighbour and I had made in the past, and while I did hit some obstacles along the way by trying some new recipes, I am actually pretty impressed with how they turned out!
+I wanted to revisit a recipe that my neighbor and I had made in the past, and while I did hit some obstacles along the way by trying some new recipes, I am actually pretty impressed with how they turned out!

 These scary Halloween cupcakes were a lot of fun to make.
 Blood cupcakes with broken beer bottle glass shards (don’t worry, it isn’t real glass or blood!)
 Originally I was going for the clear glass look that I had made in the past but for some reason I decided to try a new sugar glass recipe that used corn syrup.
 First, I was out of corn syrup.
 It is annoying because I KNEW I needed some and had a bottle in my hand last weekend when I went grocery shopping, but placed it back because “I won’t need this anytime soon.”
 Luckily I had the truck for the day so I popped out to the store quickly with Girlie and decided to go to the closer of the three grocery stores (but not the super expensive one.)
 Go in there, search the baking aisle and no corn syrup.
 Darn.
 I even asked an employee and without saying a word he pointed to the maple syrup… Okay, maybe he didn’t hear me but at that point I just wanted to get going and grab this corn syrup!
 Finally get out, after spending $20 on random groceries that I would not have bought had I not gone to this store at all.
 Sigh.
 Popped over to the expensive grocery store and didn’t even think about reading the bottle of corn syrup in my hand.
 Didn’t realize until I got home (which was after a truck caught on fire across the street from the store!) that I had bought golden corn syrup and not pale.
 Why is this all important?
 Well, there is no way my glass is going to come out clear when the initial mixture is so dark from the corn syrup.